Concept for a Space-based Near-Solar Neutrino Detector: Summary

 \section{Summary}

 In summary,we propose a near-solar neutrino detector design using the well-studied transmutation of gallium into germanium.
 This detector will be able to take advantage of the inverse square scaling of the neutrino flux to be the mass-equivalent of a detector on the scale of kilotons while at closest solar approach.
-By flying in the space between the earth and the sun, such a detector will be capable of probing the distance scales between the earth's diameter and 1 AU and probing off-axis solar neutrinos, which are impossible for earth-based experiments.
+By flying in the space between the Earth and the Sun, such a detector will be capable of probing distance scales larger than the diameter of the Earth, the upper limit for beamline experiments, and the detector will be capable of probing distance scales smaller than 1 AU ($1.5\cdot10^7$ km), the smallest baseline for extraterrestrial neutrino sources.

 Such a detector must contend with high-rate cosmic ray backgrounds.
 We propose to solve this problem by looking for a double-pulsed gallium signal.
 This double pulsing allows for dramatically improved rejection rates compared to single coincidence rejection.
-Future work will continue to refine detector topological rejections.
-Our rejection rate in-simuo is already at 75\% for gamma rays with little topological or timing cutting, and nearly 100\% for other background particles in similar regimes.
+Future work will continue to refine detector pulse topology rejections.
+Our rejection rate in-simuo is already at 80\% for gamma rays with little pulse topology or timing cutting, and nearly 100\% for other background particles in similar regimes.
+Ongoing studies into detector design and pulse analysis continue to improve these rejection rates.